adgproject/adg/doc/use.rst

 another many-body diagrams code.

-In the case of a MBPT calculations, it is possible to produce output specifically tailored for C. Drischler's automated calculations framework by using the ``-cd`` flag.
+In the case of a MBPT calculations, it is possible to produce output specifically tailored for automated calculations framework by using the ``-cd`` flag.
 The associated output files use ``CD_`` as a prefix.